Lauren Gould CEO

 Sonya Jones Interim Senior Curator

 Jennifer Morrison Learning and Engagement Co-ordinator

-Farah Hoosain Youth and Family Programming Assistant
+Farah Hoosain Learning and Engagement and Administrative Assistant

 Brad Isaacs Preparator and Exhibitions Lead

-Brendan McGowan Manager, Security and Facilities
+Brendan McGowan Manager, Operations

 Anna Kissoon Visitor Engagement Assistant